The Best Indoor Solar Lights

 Users note that the solar panel is strong enough to withstand the outdoor elements and requires about 5-8 hours to be fully charged, providing 4 hours of continuous light.
 The lamp includes a hanging hook and is fully mobile.
 Weighing in at less than 2 ounces, it is the perfect tent light for a weekend camping trip.

-The PRODELI Dimmable Solar Bulb enjoys 4.3/5 stars from nearly 250 reviews.
+The PRODELI Dimmable Solar Bulb has been well received by reviewers.
 Check the link above for current pricing.

 ROXY-G2 Solar Light